-Dom ain 2: Leadership and teamworking Outco ome Examples 2.1.
-Demonstrate understanding of the importance of personal qualities within leadership (focus on self) They should do this by: understanding a range of leadership principles and styles and being able to apply and adapt them in practice in a way that is relevant to the work context understanding team dynamics, behaviours and personalities with insight and awareness of own behaviours and their effect on others.
-Relevant model: NHS Leadership Academy: the nine leadership dimensions 2.2.
-Demonstrate understanding of the importance of working with others both within their specialty and the wider healthcare system (working with others).
-They should do this by: being able to seek out the views of others in maintaining and improving specialist services being able effectively to lead/chair multidisciplinary and interprofessional meetings undertaking safe and effective patient handover, both verbally and in writing demonstrating an understanding of leadership responsibilities as a clinician and why effective clinical leadership is central to safe and effective care showing awareness of clinical leadership responsibilities and why effective clinical leadership is central to safe and effective care being confident about challenging and influencing colleagues and the orthodoxy where appropriate being able to lead the process of exploring and resolving complex diagnostic and management challenges leading the formal appraisal process for their teams 2.3.
-Demonstrate the importance of planning and an understanding of managing dental specialist services They should do this by: understanding and being able to work effectively within the relevant being NHS funding, structures and pathways in their local healthcare system in relation to specialist dental services and the healthcare services they interface with, understanding how to identify, mitigate and manage risk, including understanding local and national risk reporting structures
+Domain 2: Leadership and teamworking

+Outcome Examples 2.1 Demonstrate understanding of the importance of personal qualities within leadership (focus on self) They should do this by: understanding a range of leadership principles and styles and being able to apply and adapt them in practice in a way that is relevant to the work context understanding team dynamics, behaviours and personalities with insight and awareness of own behaviours and their effect on others.
+Please also see the NHS Leadership Academy's Healthcare Leadership Model.
+2.2 Demonstrate understanding of the importance of working with others both within their specialty and the wider healthcare system (working with others) being able to seek out the views of others in maintaining and improving specialist services being able to effectively lead/chair multidisciplinary and interprofessional meetings undertaking safe and effective patient handover, both verbally and in writing demonstrating an understanding of leadership responsibilities as a clinician and why effective clinical leadership is central to safe and effective care showing awareness of clinical leadership responsibilities and why effective clinical leadership is central to safe and effective care being confident about challenging and influencing colleagues and the orthodoxy where appropriate being able to lead the process of exploring and resolving complex diagnostic and management challenges leading the formal appraisal process for their teams.
+2.3 Demonstrate the importance of planning and an understanding of managing dental They should do this by: understanding and being able to work effectively within the relevant NHS funding, structures and pathways in their local healthcare system in relation to specialist

+Outcome Examples specialist services dental services and the healthcare services they interface with understanding how to identify, mitigate and manage risk, including understanding local and national risk reporting structures.